 - Review and update your already implemented Tas Government COVID Safe Plans.

-- Construction Industry COVID safety guidelines produced by MBT and its members.
+- Review the Construction Industry COVID safety guidelines on the Worksafe website.

-- Ensure access to hygiene products on sites – MBT Hygiene guidelines
+- Ensure access to hygiene products on sites – Hygiene guidelines

 - Keep up to date with Tasmanian Government public health advice